jconns/DVD_Rental_Analysis/README.md

 # DVD_Rental_Analysis

 ## Overview
 This repository contains an in-depth analysis of DVD rentals using the Sakila Sample Database.
 The analysis is performed using SQL queries to gain insights into various aspects of the rental business.
-Whether you're a data analyst, SQL enthusiast, or simply curious about DVD rentals, this project provides valuable information.

 ## About the Sakila Sample Database
 The Sakila Sample Database is a widely-used dataset in the field of database management and data analysis.
 It is designed to simulate a DVD rental store's data, including customer information, film inventory, rentals, payments, and more.
-While this data is not based on a real-world DVD rental company, it serves as an excellent educational resource for learning SQL and database techniques.

 ## Analysis Topics
 In this project, we explore several key aspects of DVD rentals: